drmuey/simver/README.md

 3. builds and releases can still be tagged and referenced as needed
 4. The data for properly measuring the impact of a version change can be found in the [proper changelog](http://keepachangelog.com/en/1.0.0/) entries between the version involved in the decision.
 5. no special interpretation rules need to be applied or documented (0.x does not mean BETA, if its BETA say so in your marketing materials and changelog, even/odd does not mean dev/production, etc)

+For comparison see [Semantic Versioning](http://semver.org/).
+You may find it, or another version scheme, more suitable to your needs.

 # Spec